BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 ### Angular
 *  Date bug fix
 *  Matomo integration
-*  Crud generation support complexe name (like plane-type)
+*  Crud generation support complex name (like plane-type)
 *  Add choice of the site for Admin

 ## V3.2.2 (2020-10-16)
 ### DotNet
 * Solve bug with Zodiac user
-* Desactivate swagger in no dev environment
+* Deactivate swagger in no dev environment
 * Add color by environment
 * Remove the popup when token expire
-* Generate a new secretkey at deployement
+* Generate a new secret key at deployment
 ### Angular
 *  Color by env.